 My name is Natasha Bajema.
-I am a fiction writer, a national security expert and a professor.
-While working full-time for the National Defense University, I am trying to become a published fiction writer.
+I am a fiction writer, a national security expert, and a professor.
+While working full-time for the National Defense University, I am launching my career as a fiction writer.
 For more personal information, please see my about author and gallery sections.

 If you would like to receive updates on my fiction, please sign up to my email newsletter.

 In September 2016, I began an experiment to crowdsource fiction and started a novel titled Bionic Bug that spawned an entire series.
 I’m now focused on developing the Lara Kingsley Series, which is a series of mystery novels set in Washington, D.C. ten years from today that uniquely blends elements of mystery, techno-thriller, and speculative fiction.
 WARNING: This is not your grandmother’s mystery novel.

 You can now order an ebook version of Bionic Bug at Kobo if you click here.